giantswarm/docs/src/content/advanced/gitops/index.md

 In this section, we will guide you through an example Flux setup on a Giant Swarm Management Cluster.
 Every mention of _example resources_ or _example repository_ refers to [giantswarm/flux-demo](https://github.com/giantswarm/flux-demo), where you can find all resources used in this section in full, unabbreviated forms.

-In order to follow [Test or development branches](#test-or-development-branches) section, you should fork the repository and work on your fork instead.
+In order to follow [Watching for new commits](#watching-for-new-commits) section, you should fork the repository and work on your fork instead.

 We will be using [Flux CLI](https://fluxcd.io/docs/cmd/) and [kubectl-gs](https://github.com/giantswarm/kubectl-gs).
 Please make sure you have both installed on your machine.
 If you would rather follow the guide without them, use example resources provided.